stenikolaou/stock_price_forecasting/README.md

 ## Streamlit

-Using streamlit a simple web app was created.
-The user can choose through a combobox, a stock
+Using streamlit, a simple web app was created.
+The user can choose a stock through a combobox and set the desired forecasting period (in days) through a slider.
+After choosing a stock, he gets information about the stock price for the last five days,as well as an interactive chart.

 ![](https://github.com/stenikolaou/stock_price_forecasting/blob/master/images/streamlit_main.png)

 After choosing the desired stock and setting the prediction days a forecast is produced and the user can see a table containing the last five values of the forecast dataset, as well as a plot.